Nordup/godot-path-tracing/README.md

 # godot-path-tracing

-Simple pathtracing implementation in Godot 4 (beta).
+Simple pathtracing implementation in Godot 4.
 With free look camera at 20-40 fps (gtx 1050 mobile)

 You can use godot editor to describe scenes: place the camera, add sphere/plane, set their colors etc.
 <br/><br/>